vidstack/captions/README.md

 **Methods**

-- `setup(regions: VTTRegion[], cues: VTTCue[])`: Resets the renderer and prepares new regions and cues.
-This should be called on text track change.
+- `changeTrack(track: CaptionsOverlayTrack)`: Resets the renderer and prepares new regions and cues.
 - `addCue(cue: VTTCue)`: Add a new cue to the renderer.
 - `removeCue(cue: VTTCue)`: Remove a cue from the renderer.
-- `update(forceUpdate: boolean)`: Schedule a re-render.
+- `update(forceUpdate: boolean)`: Schedules a re-render to happen on the next animation frame.
 - `reset()`: Reset the renderer and clear all internal state including region and cue DOM nodes.
 - `destroy()`: Reset the renderer and destroy internal observers and event listeners.